jerch/node-sixel/README.md

     meaning as in the constructor, explicit setting it to 0 will leave non encoded pixels unaltered (pixels, that were not colored in the SIXEL data).
 This can be used for a transparency like effect (background/previous pixel value will remain).
 Returns the altered `target`.

-#### WasmDecoder

-The `WasmDecoder` is a level 2 only decoder written in C and compiled to WebAssembly.
-While it can decode image data much faster (see benchmarks below), it imposes several usage restrictions:

-- limited to 1536 x 1536 pixels and 4096 palette colors (compile time settings)
-- level 2 only, needs proper pixel dimensions (can be obtained from raster attributes with `DimensionDecoder`)
-- always truncates images to pixel dimensions (not spec conform)

-Other than the default decoder, `WasmDecoder` is meant to be re-used with follow-up images, which lowers the need to spawn webassembly instances.

-TODO: document properties + canUsewasm + DimensionDecoder

 ### Encoding

 For encoding the library provides the following properties: